llllllxxxxxx/SAR-WATG/README.md

 - `/Images`- Illustration of the results obtained throughout the research, alongside the methodology files corresponding to our *overview* figure;
 - `/Reports`- the reports developed during the study.

-#### In the code folder, we have the following scripts:
-- `Generate_polsar_image.R`- Contains the functions of reading and analysis of SAR image.
-- `Plot_SAR_TimeSeries.R`- It executes the plotting of SAR data as one-dimensional data
-- `Plot_Transition_graph.R`- It executes the plotting of SAR image results using Hilbert curves and WATG.
-- `Theory_Information.R`- Contains the implementation of the information theory descriptors used throughout the work.
-- `Transition_graph.R`- It executes the analysis of SAR images using Hilbert curves and WATG.

 ### Software requirements

 This code version is tested on the Linux operating system Ubuntu 18.10.